Preface

 - Basic linear regression: least squares, interpreting slopes and intercepts, making predictions

-- Basic R programming: loading data, making plots, manipulating data frames
+- Basic R programming: loading data, making plots, manipulating data frames, writing functions, loops and conditionals

 Acknowledgments

-These lecture notes owe a great deal to many people: to Valérie Ventura, who taught this course to me so I can teach it to others; to Ann Lee, with whom I co-taught an advanced undergraduate modeling course for three years and from whom I learned many things; to the Ph.D. students who put up with early versions of this course; to the History of Statistics reading group (Peter Elliott, Lee Richardson, Taylor Pospisil, Kevin Lin, and others), whose discussions informed my thinking about the goals of statistical modeling; and more broadly to my instructors, colleagues, and fellow Ph.D. students, who somehow turned me from a physicist to a statistician in just five years.
+These lecture notes owe a great deal to many people.
+I am particularly grateful to Valérie Ventura, who taught this course to me so I can teach it to others, then supported my career to ensure I would teach it to others.
+Much of my approach to teaching regression was developed in conversation with Valérie, either at her suggestion or as a retort.
+I am also grateful to Ann Lee, with whom I co-taught an advanced undergraduate modeling course for three years and from whom I learned many things about data analysis; to the Ph.D. students who put up with early versions of this course; to the History of Statistics reading group (Peter Elliott, Lee Richardson, Taylor Pospisil, Kevin Lin, and others), whose discussions informed my thinking about the goals of statistical modeling; and more broadly to my advisors, instructors, colleagues, and fellow Ph.D. students, who somehow turned me from a physicist to a statistician in just five years.